diego589/Mini-AB-Filament-Sensor/README.md

-# UNDER CONSTRUCTION - NOT RECOMMENDED TO PRINT YET
-Waiting for bowden fitting to arrive from China, maybe in mid october.

 # Filament sensor for Dragon Mini AB
 I wanted to create an invisible filament sensor inside the toolhead to check if the filament runs out or if there is a clog in the extruder gears.
 Tested on Dragon normal flow, not tested on Dragonfly, but it should work.